Children’s Palliative Care FAQ and Resources

 Advance planning

-Oregon POLST (Physician Orders for Life-Sustaining Treatment) offers resources for end-of-life planning, if needed.
-Often, this type of planning it more relevant for adults making their own health care decisions.
+Oregon POLST (Portable Orders for Life-Sustaining Treatment) offers resources for end-of-life planning, if needed.
+Often this type of planning is more relevant for adults making their own health care decisions.

 For families